chamburr/twilight-dispatch/README.md

 State caching with Redis is supported out of the box.

 The objects available are in the table below.
-All values are stored in the plain text form and you will need to properly deserialize them before using.
+All values are stored in the plain text form, and you will need to properly deserialize them before using.
 Some objects such as presence and member could be missing if you disable them in the configurations.